Davidevlops/JS-DSA/string-matching-algorithms copy.md

 * **Rabin–Karp Algorithm (Hash-Based Search)**
 * **Boyer–Moore Algorithm**

-**Naïve String Matching Algorithm** The Naïve approach checks the pattern at every position in the text.
+**Naïve String Matching Algorithm** The Naïve approach is also called the Brute-Force String Matching Algorithmchecks the pattern at every position in the text.
 It’s simple but can be slow for long texts